pixxelfriend/MMM-Luftdaten/README.md

 Login to [https://meine.luftdaten.info](https://meine.luftdaten.info) go to `"My sensors"`.
 Your node will typically have two sensors attached.
 One particulate matter sensor and one temperature / humidity / pressure sensor.
 You´ll need to add both Sensor ID's to your config.

-Alternativly, you can search for a sensor near your locatopn on the [fine dust map](https://maps.luftdaten.info/).
+Alternativly, you can search for a sensor near your location on the [fine dust map](https://maps.luftdaten.info/).
 There you´ll have to click on a location and select pm10 and temperature.
 Copy the sensor ids beginning with an # from the table on the right side of the page.

 ### Configuration